Don’t wash your hands of your washing machine until you read this.

 You never fully appreciate your washing machine until it breaks down.
 The challenge is knowing how to fix it — fast.
 Some washer problems, like washing machine odor, you can solve on your own.
 Other issues, like a washer that won’t spin sometimes, require a repairman.
 And some problems suggest that it may be time to buy a new washer.
 Here’s how to tell whether you can fix the washing machine yourself, or if it’s time for a repairman or upgrade:

 Whether you need a washer repair or a full replacement, Sears can help.
 We have the washing machine parts you need to help you tackle projects at home, as well as an appliance repair team that will fix your problem — no matter where you bought your washer.
-And if the Sears Blue Crew cannot perform your washing machine repair, ask your technician about discounts on your replacement washer purchase.
-For more information, call the Sears Blue Crew at 1-800-916-7544 or go to our washing machine repair page.
+And if your washer is beyond repair, ask your technician about discounts on your replacement washer purchase.

 (Text Version of Infographic)